 2.H Opportunities for Community Science

 The Sloan Digital Sky Survey (SDSS) demonstrated the extraordinary value of combining photometry with spectroscopy, where high-precision photometry is used to select targets for spectroscopy.
 The SDSS was designed around a focused set of scientific requirements (large-scale structure in the galaxy distribution, and quasars), yet its legacy data products have became one of the most widely used astronomical archives ever created, leading to thousands of publications spanning from the Solar System to cosmology.
-One can confidently predict that the photometric surveys in the southern hemisphere (DES, VISTA, LSST and others), in concert with DESpec spectroscopic targeting, will have at least comparable impact for the world astronomical community.
+One can confidently predict that the photometric surveys in the southern hemisphere (DES, VISTA, LSST, and others), in concert with DESpec spectroscopic targeting, will have at least comparable impact for the world astronomical community.

 DESpec will be a facility instrument at CTIO, providing open access to wide-field spectroscopy in the southern hemisphere.
 The southern hemisphere features unique astrophysical environments in the Galactic center, the Magellanic Clouds, and star-forming regions elsewhere in the southern Milky Way.
 Importantly, DESpec will see the same sky as LSST, which will produce a deep, high-precision, time-resolved map of the southern sky.
 The source catalog generated by LSST will have unprecedented value, and as such, DESpec's capability to follow up sources discovered and characterized by LSST will yield enormous scientific leverage.
 Put differently, spectroscopic follow-up is required to fully exploit LSST imaging, and DESpec on the Blanco Telescope responds to that need.

 The DESpec reference design can be modified or enhanced to enable more community science – we are open to community input about design priorities.
 For example, the fiber-positioning technology we will pursue allows additional fibers to be placed in the focal plane.
 These additional fibers could observe "community targets" in parallel with the DESpec cosmological survey, or, with the reference-design fiber density, fibers can be used for community targets with a proportional increase in the total number of nights allocated to the DESpec cosmological survey.
 There are a number of other options for community access, including standard PI-directed use of the instrument where all the targets are selected for a specific observing program.
-Alternatively, one could sweep up several target classes from different programs, each with similar requirements on exposure time.
+Alternatively, one could combine several target classes from different programs, each with similar requirements on exposure time.
 In effect, several surveys can run in parallel: since DESpec can observe 1000 targets per square degree, this mode is equivalent (say) to having 10 SDSS-like spectroscopic surveys packaged together, each with 100 targets per square degree.

 An example of a potential DESpec community program is follow-up spectroscopy of stars measured by Gaia for proper motion (an idea that motivates ESO’s proposed 4MOST multiple-object spectrometer).
 Gaia will produce an astrometric catalog to V = 20, faint enough to guarantee that all of the DESpec fibers are subscribed.
 DESpec stellar radial velocities will be accurate to better than 4 km/sec (based on SDSS), and stellar abundances can be determined to better than 0.25 dex, again using SDSS experience.
 Such a survey would densely sample the position-velocity-abundance phase space for millions of stars in volumes not accessible in the northern hemisphere, altogether providing basic information about the history of the stellar build-up of the Milky Way.